Archive How Can I See My Kid’s Text Messages?

 Through Automatic Forwarding

 The second way to see your child’s texts on iPhone is to set both your devices to send you all their sent and received messages automatically.
-Here’s how you can do this:
+Here’s how you can get your child’s text messages sent to your phone:

 1. Open Settings, and go to Messages.